Originally published on January 31, 2023, updated December 20, 2024

 - Get tips to grow your business.

 Amazon Warehousing & Distribution, or AWD for short, is an all-inclusive third-party logistics (3PL) solution.
-Amazon AWD store and ship your products within the Amazon fulfillment network even if they’re not sold through Amazon.
+Amazon AWD stores and ship your products within the Amazon fulfillment network even if they’re not sold through Amazon.

 First shared at the Accelerate conference in September 2022, Amazon AWD is the marketplace's newest and most ambitious attempt at consolidating the supply chain for eCommerce retailers.